TheRacingLion/Discord-SelfBot/README.md

 #### Error Logs

-If you want to log errors to console you can do:
+If you want to log errors to console, you can do:
 ```js
 let err = 'This is an error'
 log.err(err, 'Error origin')